henkjannl/DesigningHousingsInFreeCAD/README.md

 * References made by the **Part workbench** act on bodies, while references made by the **Part design workbench** act on features
 * None of the arrows are red, indicating there are no errors in this graph

+## Interference check

+Although FreeCAD lacks a mechanical interference check function, it is easy to perform an interference check on two bodies.
+Simply select both bodies and execute the <kbd>Intersection</kbd> command from the part workbench.
+If the result is a body without volume, apparently there is no interference.

 ## Persistent section cut

 Using the persistent section cut (View > Persistent section cut) interfaces can be visually inspected in detail: